frconor-ebook/meditations/_posts/2025-03-17-the-grandmother.md

 We are the recipients of a treasure.
 We can ask Our Lord that we would take care of that treasure, because it\'s something beautiful, something divinely inspired.
 It\'s a good realization to have that it can be lost.

-In the book *The Ratzinger Report* of 1986, Cardinal Ratzinger tells a story of how he was talking to an elderly monk in a monastery, who talked about the changes that had taken place in that monastery over a couple of years.
+Cardinal Ratzinger once shared an anecdote of how he was talking to an elderly monk in a monastery, who talked about the changes that had taken place in that monastery over a couple of years.

-He said, Before the Second Vatican Council and the changes that came about, we used to get up at three in the morning to pray the Breviary.
+The monk said, "Before the Second Vatican Council and the changes that came about, we used to get up at three in the morning to pray the Breviary.
 This had been going on for centuries, ever since our monastic foundation was brought about, maybe ten centuries ago.
 This was a custom that was built up over centuries.

-Then we were told: That\'s all past, that's old-fashioned, we don\'t need to get up in the middle of the night anymore.
+"Then we were told: That\'s all past, that's old-fashioned, we don\'t need to get up in the middle of the night anymore.
 We stopped getting up in the middle of the night in order to pray the Breviary.
-Now, he said, we stay up until the middle of the night, watching Manchester United.
+Now," he said, "we stay up until the middle of the night, watching Manchester United."

-In just one sentence, Cardinal Ratzinger described the 180-degree change that had come about in that particular organization.
-They had lost a treasure.
-They had lost something that had been built up over centuries.

 There\'s sort of a lesson for us here.
 Every small thing that we have been taught, every little detail that God has gone to great trouble to help us to know and to see its importance down in the history of the Work, through the work of the Grandmother and Aunt Carmen, is something that we have to perpetuate, to personify, to transmit to further generations.